tdm-project/tdm-power-load-forecaster/README.md

 : GPS coordinates of the sensor expressed as latitude and longitude (default: `0.0,0.0`)

 `measurement_ts`
-: name of the InfluxDB *measurement* storing the EmonTx pulses and temperature time series
+: name of the InfluxDB *measurement* storing the EmonTx pulses time series

+`processed_ts`
+: name of the InfluxDB *measurement* storing the processed power load time series

 `forecast_ts`
 : name of the InfluxDB *measurement* storing the power load forecast time series